 Well Hello!
 Do you recognize me?...
 No??
 Ohhh you remember...Uncle Fred's party?...the Twister game?... hmmm... how quickly they forget... no not really..
 I'm a GIRAFFE!
+I am so happy that you stopped in to visit!

 I'd love to share some facts about myself, so you can not only learn about me and my long necked friends, but that you may learn how to save us and our habitat.